JoyeLuo/trackit/README.md

 To start tracking your folder/files :

-Run TrackerTool with Parameter CommitInfo
+Run com.tracker.TrackerTool with Parameter CommitInfo

 repoPath - The parent folder of the folder to be tracked.
 A .git repository will be created here.